 2. Check out the marine life while snorkelling

-The downside to Mafia Island having Tanzania’s largest protected marine park is that you will need to pay $20 per person per day to enter.
+The downside to Mafia Island having Tanzania’s largest protected marine park is that you will need to pay $23 per person per day to enter.
 The upside though is that you get a beautiful coral reef, with a huge array of marine life to explore without the crowds.
-For the best snorkelling area, head to Chole Bay.
+It’s some of the best coral I have ever seen!

 (we bumped into these guys on the way to snorkelling!!!)